Have a Question About the BreachLock Cloud Platform? Enter it below.

 HIPAA v.
 HITRUST

-We have seen that many HIPAA-compliant companies steered away by HIPAA compliance in real sense by showing self-attested compliance with HIPAA or signing a business associate agreement (BAA).
+We have seen that many HIPAA-compliant companies steered away by HIPAA compliance in a real sense by showing self-attested compliance with HIPAA or signing a business associate agreement (BAA).
 This approach was particularly disliked by healthcare providers (who are covered entities under HIPAA) who rely on service organizations to support their processes.
 The demand for greater assurance eventually leads to the formation of the HITRUST alliance.

 What is HITRUST myCSF?